Balaje/iceFem/README.md

 The first example is that of a floating boat which is an extension to an elastic plate problem in 2D.
 A detailed description of the geometry and the solution method can be found in this link here.
 The inlet and the outlet faces are prescribed by the user by specifying the appropriate labels.
 In this case, there is exactly one inlet (front plane, outward from the plane of the paper) and one outlet boundary (back, into the plane of the paper).
 No normal flow is prescribed on the sides and the bottom.
 The top surface is assigned as a free-surface.

 The second example is that of a classic ice-shelf vibration problem.
 The example here shows the vibration of a uniform ice-shelf of length 20 km and 200 m thick placed over a cavity of depth 500 m.
 The shelf is subjected to an incident wave forcing of 4000 s.
 The gray surface shows the 2D elasticity solution obtained using the same code.
 As mentioned earlier, there is a little bit of in-plane displacement along the third direction due to the contribution of the in-plane modes.
 Nevertheless, a good qualitative agreement is observed for the lower modes.
 This repository will be updated as more studies are conducted.

+## To-do

+- Python implementation of the thin-plate solution module using Eigenfunction Matching Method.

+- BEDMAP2 Support using Python.

+- Documentation of the Python Module.

 ## Acknowledgement
 This is joint work with my supervisors: